uselagoon/lagoon/docs/docker-images/redis.md

 | `LOGLEVEL` | notice | Define the level of logs |
 | `MAXMEMORY` | 100mb | Maximum amount of memory |
 | `REDIS_PASSWORD` | disabled | Enables [authentication feature](https://redis.io/topics/security#authentication-feature) |

+# Redis-persistent

+The [Lagoon `redis-persistent` Docker image](https://github.com/uselagoon/lagoon-images/blob/main/images/redis-persistent/5.Dockerfile).
+Based on the [Lagoon `redis` image](./), it is intended for use if the Redis service must be in `persistent` mode \(ie. with a persistent volume where transactions will be saved\).

+It differs from `redis` only for `FLAVOR` environment variable.